MicrosoftDocs/azure-ai-docs/articles/ai-studio/tutorials/deploy-chat-web-app.md

     :::image type="content" source="../media/tutorials/chat/azure-portal-app-service.png" alt-text="Screenshot of web app authentication menu item under settings in the Azure portal." lightbox="../media/tutorials/chat/azure-portal-app-service.png":::

-1. If you see **Microsoft** listed an Identity provider on this page, you can skip the next step.
+1. If you see **Microsoft** listed an Identity provider on this page, nothing further is needed.
+You can skip the next step.
 1. Add an identity provider with the following settings:
     - **Identity provider**: Select Microsoft as the identity provider.
 The default settings on this page restrict the app to your tenant only, so you don't need to change anything else here.
     - **Tenant type**: Workforce